-The GEF operates very much like the typical mutual funds in which you might invest except that the GEF has only two participants, the LTF and the Permanent Health Fund (PHF).
+The GEF operates very much like typical mutual funds in which you might invest.
 Individual endowments hold units in the LTF.
 The LTF, in turn, holds shares in the GEF, which represent undivided interests in the common stock, bond, and private equity assets comprising the GEF portfolio.
-The statements prepared by UTIMCO for all endowments in the LTF indicate values and distributions on a per-share and aggregate basis just as do typical mutual fund statements.
+The statements prepared for all endowments in the LTF indicate values and distributions on a per-share and aggregate basis just as do typical mutual fund statements.

 2. Who manages the LTF and GEF?

 The University of Texas Investment Management Company (UTIMCO) is the investment manager for both the LTF and GEF.
-UTIMCO is an investment corporation dedicated solely to the management of investment assets controlled by the UT Board of Regents.
+UTIMCO is an investment corporation dedicated solely to the management of investment assets controlled by the UT System Board of Regents.
 UTIMCO was the first external investment corporation formed by a public university system.
-A board of directors consisting of three UT System Regents, the Chancellor of the UT System, and five outside directors with experience in investment management governs UTIMCO.
+A board of directors consisting of three UT System Regents, the Chancellor of the UT System, and five outside directors, one of whom is recommended by the Board of Regents of The Texas A&M University System, with experience in investment management governs UTIMCO.
 This structure was designed to increase the level of investment expertise in the management of investments while preserving the fiduciary authority of the UT System Board of Regents.
-The UTIMCO staff includes specialists in accounting, finance, information technology, and administration as well as experienced and specialized investment professionals.
+The UTIMCO staff includes specialists in accounting, finance, information technology, and administration, as well as experienced and specialized investment professionals.

-3. What are the overall investment objectives of the Funds?
+3. What is the overall objective of the Funds?